-Since the launch of the Community Foundation Affiliate Program in 2008, nine communities have created endowed affiliate funds through The Alaska Community Foundation: Haines/Klukwan, central Kenai Peninsula, Upper Susitna Valley, Petersburg, Seward, Fairbanks, Ketchikan, Kodiak, and Sitka.
-The CABI objectives are to cultivate local philanthropic leadership capacity, encourage individual philanthropy, and create permanent charitable assets for Alaska communities.
+Since the launch of the Community Foundation Affiliate Program in 2008, 11 communities have created endowed affiliate funds through The Alaska Community Foundation: Haines/Klukwan, central Kenai Peninsula, Upper Susitna Valley, Petersburg, Seward, Fairbanks, Ketchikan, Kodiak, Sitka, Cordova and Palmer.
+The objectives are to cultivate local philanthropic leadership capacity, encourage individual philanthropy, and create permanent charitable assets for Alaska communities.

 Grantmakers Tour of Alaska

 Since 1997, Rasmuson Foundation has hosted philanthropy leaders from Outside for week-long visits to encourage more investment in Alaska nonprofits.
 To date, more than 100 individuals representing more than 70 foundations have participated.
 Participating foundations have given more than $110 million to Alaska organizations.
 The Tour is a collaborative activity with a dozen financial sponsors and hundreds of Alaskans as partners.